Tuesday, August 16, 2022

 In a New York State Court case of Davis vs Boeheim, it was held that “contested statements are reasonably susceptible of a defamatory connotation”.[6]

-In the case of Gross v New York Times Co, it was held that falsity is a necessary element to prove defamation as only statements alleging facts can properly subject of defamation action.”[8]
+In the case of Gross v New York Times Co, it was held that falsity is a necessary element to prove defamation as only statements alleging facts can properly be subject to a defamation action.”[8]

-In the case of Mann vs Abel,[9] it stated that, when statements constitutes as mere opinions it cannot attract a defamation lawsuit.
+In the case of Mann vs Abel,[9] it stated that when statements constitute mere opinions they cannot attract a defamation lawsuit.

 In the case of Hotchner v Castillo-Puche, it was held, “while a pure opinion cannot be the subject of a defamation claim, an opinion that “implies that it is based upon facts which justify the opinion but are unknown to those reading or hearing it, is a ‘mixed opinion’ and is actionable“[10]